Ramified descent: Other works where ramified descent appears

 \section{Other works where ramified descent appears}

-Let us mention other two works where the idea of ``ramified descent'' has already appeared.
-One is that of \cite{HS} (successor to \cite{SSD}), where the authors use the cyclic covers of some specific Kummer surfaces (those defined by a quotient of the product $X$ of two genus $1$ curves $C^1,C^2$, defined over a number field $K$) to prove that, under certain technical assumptions, these satisfy the Hasse principle.
-What they prove is that, if $\psi:X \to S$ is the $\mu_2$-cover defining the Kummer surface, there exists an $a \in k^*/(k^*)^2=H^1(k,\mu_2)$ such that the twist $X_a$ has a $K$-rational point.
-They do this by first finding an $a$ such that $X_a$ has an adelic point, and this is equivalent to proving, with our terminology, that $S(\A_k)^{\psi}\neq \emptyset$ ``in an explicit way'', and then they modify the $a$ in such a way that some $\Sha$-groups associated to $X_a$ are $0$ (namely, the Tate-Shafarevich groups of the Jacobians of the two curves $C^1_a$ and $C^2_a$), which then grants that $X_a$ has a $K$-point.
+Let me mention other works where the idea of ``ramified descent'' has already appeared.
+One is \cite{HS} by Harpaz and Skorobogatov (successor to Skorobogatov and Swinnerton-Dyer's work \cite{SSD} \cite{SDsolubility}), where the authors use the cyclic ramified covers of some specific Kummer surfaces to prove that, under certain technical assumptions, these satisfy the Hasse principle.

-The second work that we wanted to mention is \cite{CS}, where the authors build upon Poonen's example \cite{PoonenInsufficiency} to show (employing one specific $S_4$-cover) that the following obstruction is \emph{stronger} than étale-Brauer-Manin obstruction:
+Another work is Corvin and Schlank's paper \cite{CS}, where the authors build upon Poonen's example \cite{PoonenInsufficiency} to show (employing one specific ramified $S_4$-cover) that the following obstruction is \emph{stronger} than \'etale-Brauer-Manin obstruction:

 where the $\psi'_{\xi}$ is the composition $Y_{\xi}^{sm} \to Y_{\xi} \to[\psi_{\xi}] X$.